jedi4ever/learning-llms-and-genai-for-dev-sec-ops/README.md

 - Let us know what topic you'd like to see a lesson on ?
 Open a github issue to ask it
 - Submit new lessons, send us corrections etc.. to improve it.

 - Run your own meetup/hackaton using this repo as base and report back !
-We love to hear those stories
+We love to hear those stories, send us pictures or videos !
+- Send thankyou tweet to [@patrickdebois](https://twitter.com/patrick.debois)

 ## Requirements to run this repo (needs more love)